casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 <br></br>

-**Example 3:**
+**Example 3 - Query a value using its key and the contract hash:**

 Next, you can query a named key associated with the contract using the `-q` option.
-This example comes from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md), where a "count" variable is incremented and stored under a named key for the "counter" contract.
+This example comes from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md), where a "count" variable is incremented and stored under a named key.

 ```bash
 casper-client query-global-state \